DVWA Reflected XSS Exploit

 <script> alert() </script> in place of

 thisisreflecting in the same input field.
-If it is vulnerable it will give popup.
+If it is vulnerable it will give a popup.

 2. Stored XSS

-Stored XSS occurs when the input supplied by the user is stored on the server side without performing proper sanitization.
-The storage place can be a database, a message forum, visitor log, comment field, etc. Instead of reflecting back immediately it may reflect back when you login in the website the next time.
-When you visit the vulnerable web page you will get pop up alert window.
-Stored XSS is more dangerous than reflected XSS because, it will harm to whole community by popping alert box on every user’s browser who visit the vulnerable page.
+Stored XSS occurs when the input supplied by the user is stored on the server side without performing proper sanitization or HTML encoding.
+The storage place can be a database, a message forum, a visitor log, a comment field, etc. Instead of reflecting back immediately, it may reflect back when you login into the website the next time.
+When you visit the vulnerable web page you will get a pop-up as alert window.
+Stored XSS is more dangerous than reflected XSS because it will harm the whole community by popping an alert box on every user’s browser who visits the vulnerable page.
 The payload used in stored XSS is same as reflected XSS.

 DOM XSS stands for Document Object Model based Cross-Site Scripting.
-Here the vulnerability appears in the DOM instead of part of the HTML.
-It is different from the other two types of XSS in the way that in DOM based XSS user supplied input doesn’t reflect back in the source code but user can see the data in the DOM tree using
+Here, the vulnerability appears in the DOM instead of part of the HTML.
+It is different from the other two types of XSS in the way that in DOM-based XSS user-supplied input doesn’t reflect back in the source code but the user can see the data in the HTML DOM tree using